 The office must keep each destruction log for five years from the date of the last entry.
 PSU staff should not place WTPY/SOLQ print outs in agency confidential trash bins without being shredded.
 Copies of the inquiry screen can never be transferred to any off-site storage or destruction facility.

-These requirements do not apply to print outs from the Texas Integrated Eligibility Redesign System or the System for Applications, Verifications, Eligibility, Reports and Referral.
-Staff can access IRS Publication 1075 on the Internet by going to www.irs.gov (link is external) and searching for Publication 1075.
+These requirements do not apply to print outs from the Texas Integrated Eligibility Redesign System (TIERS).
+PSU staff can access IRS Publication 1075 on the Internet by going to www.irs.gov (link is external) and searching for Publication 1075.